-The formula, or what I like to call your high school term paper, shortened to an executive summary with a heavy dose of inspiration:
+The formula is what I like to call your high school term paper executive summary -- with a heavy dose of inspiration:

 My entire career has been about... building the best possible sales processes and teams to bring widgets to the homes of people who need them.

 I have always had an intense passion for…

 One of my core values has always been…

 I have always enjoyed roles where I can contribute my skills in…

 Share your experiences that are most relevant to this opportunity, in an arc that shows how you’ve grown to a place that positions you perfectly for this next step.

 Since graduating from University of Wisconsin-Madison, I have pushed myself to grow from an entry-level salesperson to leading small and large widget sales teams that have consistently exceeded targets.

 Spell out exactly which learnings and skills your experience helped you develop -- and make sure you choose those that align with the job description requirements.